-• Roth, Alvin, Who Gets What - and Why: The New Economics of Matchmaking and Market Design, Eamon Dolan/Houghton Mifflin Harcourt, 2015.

-- Roth, Alvin and Marilda Sotomayor, Two-Sided Matching Markets, Cambridge University Press, 1989. - Sonmez, Tayfun and Unver, Utku, Matching, "Allocation, and Exchange of Discrete Resources," Handbook of Social Economics, Volume 1A.
+- Roth, Alvin, Who Gets What and Why: The New Economics of Matchmaking and Market Design, Eamon Dolan/Houghton Mifflin Harcourt, 2015. - Roth, Alvin and Marilda Sotomayor, Two-Sided Matching Markets, Cambridge University Press, 1989.

 You are also recommended to read Alvin Roth's blog: http://marketdesigner.blogspot.com